tundish/blathnaid/blathnaid/book/chapters.rst

 ..
 TODO: more here.

 Trumpets called out, the gates swung open and through it came the Mayoral parade.
-And there on an armoured carriage was Ingomer, in all his robes and finery, surrounded by Guards.
+And there, on an armoured carriage was Ingomer, in all his robes and finery, surrounded by Guards.

 Last time for the Locket
 ------------------------